-Echo from the hills of Chhattisgarh: ‘We Are The First Bastariya Battalion’
+Echo from the hills of Chhattisgarh: ‘We are the first Bastariya Battalion’

-AT THE CRPF’s Anti Naxal Training School atop a hill in north Chhattisgarh, the young recruits marched in all their glory.
+At the CRPF’s Anti Naxal Training School atop a hill in north Chhattisgarh, the young recruits marched in all their glory.
 Under two shamianas on either side, sat their parents and family, clapping as they went past.
 On the dais, receiving the salute, were not just the Director General of the paramilitary force but Union Home Minister Rajnath Singh and Chhattisgarh Chief Minister Raman Singh.

 As passing-out parades go, this was unlike any other.
 Monday was the day, battalion 241, called the “Bastariya Warriors” came into being, with 534 personnel.
 The word “Bastariya” stands not only for where they will operate over the next few months, but also where they come from.
 And each of the 534, including 189 women, were recruited for the first time from deep within the jungles of Bastar.